 Do you have off-road parking?

-One of the first things you need to think about is whether you have off-road parking.
-This is a key starting point, as you’ll need an area off-street in order to access a charger.
 For instance, if you have a driveway which leads up to the side of your home, then you’ll be able to get your car close enough to plug it in.
-There are solutions for those without off-street parking, but you may need to consult with the local council if you’re considering installing a charger, which could impact those walking on the pavement.
+There are solutions for those without off‑street parking, but you may need to consult with the local council if you’re considering electric vehicle charger installation, particularly if cables or equipment could affect pedestrians using the pavement.

 What type of charger do you want?